- How do I contact the City of Evergreen?

 - Where are my water and sewer lines located?

 Most water service lines will be buried 6 feet deep while most sewer services are between 3 and 6 feet deep.
 Water service lines made from copper or steel pipe can be located electronically with a moderate degree of accuracy.
-Locating of private water lines from the District's shut-off valve to the structure will only be provided by special request due to damage or existing problems with the service line.
+Locating of private water lines from the District's shut-off valve to the structure will be done by a private locate company.
+For a list of private locate companies visit https://www.colorado811.org/private-locate-companies/#1556173503549-baddfaaf-4d0f.

 Because sewer service lines are made of PVC or clay and not of a conductive material, location of these services must be performed by a private company that will need to insert a cable or other device into the service line to assist in it being located and marked.
 After these services are marked, the District should be notified so that we can make a complete service sketch for future locate requests.